EVerest/everest-sqlite/docs/migrations.md

   - **Old database files should be removed** when reinitializing a database to ensure a clean start with a well-defined schema.
   - All migrations should be performed **before any logic that depends on the schema is executed**.

-## Integration for libraries using libsqlite
+## Integration for libraries using everest-sqlite

-If your library or module integrates `libsqlite`, here's how you can hook into the migration support to safely handle schema changes between releases:
+If your library or module integrates `everest-sqlite`, here's how you can hook into the migration support to safely handle schema changes between releases:

 ### 1. Place your migration files